All Episodes

 But she told them that while she has deep feelings about the war, the audience was not there to hear them.

-Crowd of well wishers cheered on Senator Clinton.
+Crowd of well-wishers cheered on Senator Clinton.

 I don't know, I guess he did some dancing there and didn't let her presence get in the way of a good time.

-Our country needs you, we need you to be involved in caring about all kinds of issues that are going to be making a difference in the world that we are going to live in.
+We need you to be involved in caring about all kinds of issues that are going to be making a difference in the world that we are going to live in.

-So she's out there, she's fundraising for all this, make no question about it.
+She's fundraising for all this, make no question about it.

 Some oil executives worry that prices may fall.